-- (a) An applicable Bachelor's Degree, or
+- a.
+An applicable Bachelor's Degree, or

-- (b) An applicable Advanced Diploma, or
+- b.
+An applicable Advanced Diploma, or

-- (c) An applicable Postgraduate Diploma.
+- c.
+An applicable Postgraduate Diploma.

-Rule E16.4 Duration of study (2022 General Rule A24(a))
+Duration of study (General Rule)

-(a) The minimum duration of study for the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning, is one year.

-(b) The maximum duration of study for the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning, is three years.
+- a.
+The minimum duration of study for the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning, is one year. - b.
+The maximum duration of study for the Postgraduate Diploma in Estate Planning or the Postgraduate Diploma in Investment Planning, is two years.

-Rule E16.5 Postgraduate Diploma with distinction
+Postgraduate Diploma with distinction